 Currently, the PDB data commonly provided by each wwPDB partner doesn't include detailed functional and experimental information.

 Previously we had developed a PDBML variant which had the additional information integrated with the regular PDBML-noatom information, making it incompatible with the official PDBML specification.
 Recently we deprecated this version of the PDBMLplus format and replaced it with a format which separately defines the additional content as an extensions to the original PDBML specification.
 The additional content is stored in a new format called PDBMLadd and is available from our ftp site, as well as on the download pages of each individual entries.
 Users who want to download the combined data (PDBML and PDBMLadd) can download the combined entry via the individual entry pages, or use the appropriate REST service.
 It is of course also possible to download the entries separately and afterwards combine them.
-For more details on the PDBML format, please see the main PDBMLplus page.

 The NMR restraints file is mandatory for NMR structures deposited after February 1, 2008.
 For more details, please see the main page on the NMR restraints files.